-The town of Stockholm only has a population of 66, so on any given day there are likely more visitors passing through than residents, but parking the car and staying to visit a day is worth it.
+The town of Stockholm only has a population of 66, so on any given day there are likely more tourists passing through than residents, but parking the car and staying to visit a day is worth it.
 The town originated as a stopping point for Scandinavian immigrants heading to western Wisconsin in the mid-1800s, so you will see the Swedish influence, including its name.

 You can take the Fresh Art Tour through Stockholm and visit artists in neighboring Pierce and Pepin counties as you see some of the picturesque countryside.
 You might also just want to walk around Stockholm and casually enjoy the small eateries and cafés.

-6. Stevens Point
+7. Stevens Point